dstaszak/arXiv-Astrophysics-Parser/README.md

 Code was written and runs with Python 2.6-2.7, untested in other versions.
 This can be run as simply as 'python parseArchiveAndSendEmail.py', however I suggest setting it run as a cronjob on your local machine.
+Note that you'll need to fill in listOfEmails = [] with vaild addresses.

 ## Output